Tip-off set for 1 p.m. inside Carver-Hawkeye Arena

 The Hawkeyes finished the 2013-14 campaign with an overall record of 27-9 and a ranking of No. 19 in the postseason AP Top 25 Poll during Goldwire's first year in Iowa City.
 The Hawkeyes' 27 victories equaled the second-highest total in program history, and the most since 1996.
 In addition, Iowa's 14 home wins equaled the second-highest single-season total in school history.
 The Hawkeyes made their seventh-straight NCAA Tournament appearance.
 Iowa, a No. 6 seed in the NCAA Tournament, defeated 11th-seeded Marist in the First Round, 87-65, marking the fourth-largest margin of victory in an NCAA Tournament win in program history.

-"We are glad to have Lacey join our women's basketball family," said Bluder.
+"We are glad to have Lacey join our women's basketball family," said Bluder after the hire.
 "She is enthusiastic, professional, and relates well to players and recruits.
 Her main responsibilities with our team will be developing our wing players, and recruiting.
 I have no doubt that Lacey will be a great Hawkeye."

 "I am very appreciative of the opportunity to work at the University of Iowa, and I am thankful for those who have helped me get to this point.
 I am so eager to get settled in and to have the team back on campus so we can hit the floor."